 The accounting profession is subject to a range of national and international regulations, and proposals must reflect compliance with these laws and standards.
 Failure to do so can lead to legal liabilities and claims of professional misconduct.

-• Accounting Standards – Whether following IFRS, GAAP, or a national standard, proposals should clearly show adherence to the relevant accounting guidelines.
+- Accounting Standards – Whether following IFRS, GAAP, or a national standard, proposals for accountants should clearly show adherence to the relevant accounting guidelines.
 For example, if the proposal involves an audit, the accountant must follow specific auditing standards that outline how financial statements should be reviewed and reported.

 3. Confidentiality & Data Security